ZGZOO/ukuAlong/README.md

 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]

+### [OPTIONAL:] Existing API Endpoints

+- Uberchord API (read more carefully into that, and test if it can work)
+- songsterr API (songs info)
+- Spotify API